 A variety of strategies exist for increasing access and participation.
 Some approaches focus on making it easier for employers to establish and administer plans.
 Another approach is to require employers to offer a retirement plan.
 If an employer does offer a plan, some features can greatly increase participation and the amount saved.
 These include automatically enrolling new workers and gradually increasing the percentage of earnings contributed.

 It can be challenging for small employers to offer retirement savings plans to their workers.
 With relatively few staff and resources, there is likely no one who has the expertise and capacity to establish, administer, and maintain such plans.
 A multiple employer plan is a 401(k)-type retirement savings plan that can be adopted by two or more employers.
-They allow small employers to offer this benefit at a lower cost and with fewer administrative and regulatory burdens than a single-employer 401(k) plan (see also this chapter's section on Employer-Facilitated Retirement Savings for more information about expanding access to retirement savings plans).
+They allow small employers to offer this benefit at a lower cost and with fewer administrative and regulatory burdens than a single-employer 401(k) plan (see also Employer-Facilitated Retirement Savings).

 ACCESS AND PARTICIPATION: Policy